 A student loan, whether federal or not, is a loan just like any other, which means it comes with both pros and cons.
 Be sure to shop around for the best rates possible and do the math ahead of time, rather than signing up for the maximum you can take out.

-If possible, pay as much as you can from your own funds, and chip away at your debt as much as you can as soon as your grace period ends.
+If possible, pay as much as you can from your own funds.
+Chip away at your debt as much as you can as soon as your grace period ends.
 Explore other funding options such as grants and scholarships, as well as work-study at your school and other creative ways to keep the sum of your loan as small as possible.

 Unfortunately, you may have to consider the overall price, too, as some private institutions are exorbitantly expensive.
 If you receive funding from a school without the hefty price tag, it may be worth it to reconsider your school of choice.